Singulars2021/singusaurus/docs/nodejs_blueprints.md

 [Tutorial](https://www.youtube.com/watch?v=DvlyzDZDEq4&t=1554s)

-## Implement a real-time chat
+## Implement a real-time chat.
+Difficulty: Medium

 Prerequisites: you may need to learn about how Sockets work to implement this - [Link](https://www.youtube.com/watch?v=soerr09FYCw)

 [Tutorial](https://www.youtube.com/watch?v=rxzOqP9YwmM)

-## Write some automated tests for a given app (or use TDD to create an app)
+## Write some automated tests for a given app (or use TDD to create an app).
+Difficulty: Medium

 [Tutorial](https://www.youtube.com/watch?v=r9HdJ8P6GQI)